Ladybrxs/Ladybrxs/README.md

 I’m currently working as a Junior Project and Services Manager at LOGYCA, where I support retail and supplier metrics analysis, and I’m always up for a new challenge!
 I’m also a Google-certified data analyst and enjoy expanding my skills with new tools and techniques.

-Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/leidyra/) or explore my [Portfolio](https://ladybrxs.github.io/Portfolio/).
+Feel free to connect with me.
 Let’s turn data into insights together!

 ## 🌐 Socials: